-Commercial griddles that have earned the ENERGY STAR are about 10 percent more energy efficient than standard models.
+Commercial griddles that have earned the ENERGY STAR are about 10 to 11 percent more energy efficient than standard models.
 Saving energy helps kitchen operators save money on utility bills and protect the climate by reducing greenhouse gas emissions.

 This equates to savings of:

 · $90 per year for gas models and $130 per year for electric models